 Incoterms were created to solve this problem.
 They describe who is responsible for what fees and where their responsibility stops.
 Since the Incoterms are globally recognized and identical everywhere, there is no risk of misunderstanding between local laws.

-This article will give you a place to start by covering the basic international commercial
+This article will give you a place to start by covering the basic

 In case you're wondering, once you've figured out the Incoterm that applies to you, you'll also need to indicate that on your commercial invoice.

 Incoterms are used to standardize the most common types of terms for trading, making it simple for importers and exporters to reach an agreement.
 They are typically made up of three letters, which can make them confusing if you're unfamiliar with the terminology.
 You've probably heard of FOB or DDU and if not, we'll get into what they mean later in this article.